Skip to main content

 Kathmandu Exploration

-Begin the day with a drive to Pharping, a significant Buddhist heritage region south of Kathmandu.
+The next part of this Nepal Bhutan Tibet tour will take you to Pharping, a significant Buddhist heritage region south of Kathmandu.
 Visit the Asura Cave and Yanglesho Cave, both associated with the meditation of Guru Rinpoche (Padmasambhava).
 These sacred sites hold deep spiritual significance for practitioners and offer a peaceful atmosphere for reflection.

 Continue your journey toward Namobuddha, one of Nepal’s most revered Buddhist pilgrimage sites.
 Explore the monastery grounds, interact with monks, and take a moment to join them in a brief meditation session.